giampaolo/psutil/docs/api.rst

 .. function:: net_if_stats()

-  Return a dictionary mapping each :term:`NIC` to a named tuple with the following fields:
+  Return a dictionary mapping each :term:`NIC` to its stats:

   - :field:`isup`: whether the NIC is up and running (bool).
   - :field:`duplex`: :data:`NIC_DUPLEX_FULL`, :data:`NIC_DUPLEX_HALF` or